MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

 Legend:

 * **x** represents a variable parameter.
-It's value will indicate a different register o operation mode (it will be considered a different instruction depending on it's value).
+Its value will indicate a different register o operation mode (it will be considered a different instruction depending on it's value).
 * **\*** means the value will not affect the instruction behaviour (the instruction will be the same regardless of it's value).